 Their skill set includes a diverse range of services like repair, installation and maintenance for plumbing fixtures and equipment as well as the pipes themselves.
 These services could be for drinking water, gas lines, wastewater and much more.
 Depending on the specific discipline, plumbers may also be trained to work with drainage systems, at water treatment plants and even in industrial manufacturing!

 But whatever the plumber is working on, their job focuses on keeping things flowing smoothly.
-Like other utilities, plumbing and piping systems are often expected to function 24 hours a day.
+Like other utilities, plumbing and piping systems are often expected to work 24 hours a day.
 To maintain efficient and reliable plumbing, plumbers complete training and professional certification.

 There are different ways to make progress on becoming a professional plumber.
 Community colleges, trade schools, industry organizations and even high school programs frequently offer core elements of the knowledge and training plumbers will need.
-Through these programs, people are granted a plumber apprenticeship.
+Through these programs, people are given a plumber apprenticeship.